shrivatsahosabettu/mainframeadventures/MVStoolbox/README.md

 * **INITDASD** : Initialise a DASD.
 * **PRINTSRC** : Print contents of a member.
 Usuful for printing source code.
 * **PRNLGREC** : Print information recorded in SYS1.LOGREC.

-## Installation

-* Load the released tape into Hercules: devinit 0480 TOOLBOX.VxRxMx.HET
-* Copy & Paste src/TAPE2PDS to your MVS, and SUBmit it.
-  * Data set HERC01.TOOLBOX will be created.